Within Teamwork, you can choose from a range of user license types when adding people to your site.

 Standard users are the primary user type in Teamwork for those who need access to the full range of available permissions.
 Each standard user occupies a paid seat in your Teamwork subscription, with the cost of each user varying depending on the subscription plan you have.
 Most often, these licenses would be reserved for your company's employees who are going to be managing and working on your projects in depth.

 The purpose of client users is to enable you to bring clients into your projects where necessary, without incurring extra costs onto your subscription.
 Client users can avail of the same range of project level permissions as standard users, but are restricted in some other aspects such as administrator privileges.
-They are also limited to joining a maximum of active five projects.
+They are also limited to joining a maximum of five active projects.